aleventhal/js2at/README.md

 The message broker passes messages back and forth between an AT and the browser.

+Make sure you have Python 2.x installed and use <ode>pip install zmq</code> to get the required Zmq library.

 On Windows, run message-broker/install-broker-win.bat Otherwise, run message-broker/install-broker.sh